 FUN FACTS ABOUT LOVE

--Love is like an unquenchable thirst, though it can be temporarily sated with fluids other than water.
+-Love is one of a human being's strongest needs, surpassed only by food and groin-kicking filthy hippies.-Love is like an unquenchable thirst, though it can be temporarily sated with fluids other than water.

 -The easiest way to tell if someone loves you is to tell them they have a nice ass.
 If they file a sexual harrassment suit, it's love.